3 Key Strategies For Paying Less Taxes In Brooklyn

 “Is it too late to switch my traditional IRA savings into a Roth IRA?”

 Not at all.
-It's never too late to start converting your traditional savings into a Roth IRA.
+It's never too late for a Roth conversion.

 Remember, timing is crucial: